kennydop/Bots/README.md

 # Bots
-Adding a couple of bots i've been created overtime
+Adding a couple of bots i've created overtime